conan-io/docs/faq/using.rst

 :command:`conan info` and :command:`conan install` need a profile (default profile or one given with ``--profile```) or installation files
 ``conanbuildinfo.txt`` to look for settings and options.

-In order to show the inverse graph model, the bottom node is neeed to build the graph upstream and an additonal node too to get the inverse list.
+In order to show the inverse graph model, the bottom node is needed to build the graph upstream and an additional node too to get the inverse list.
 This is usually done to get the build order in case a package is updated.
-For example, if we want to know the build order of the Poco dependecy graph in case OpenSSL is changed we could type:
+For example, if we want to know the build order of the Poco dependency graph in case OpenSSL is changed we could type:

 .. code-block:: bash